m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 Of course, the authors needed to support concurrent access even though they didn't need to optimize for it.

-## Sprint DFS from Analysis to Design
+## Sprite DFS from Analysis to Design
 The authors decided that Sprite should support caching, and use a write-back policy to send changes to the server.

 Every 30 seconds, a client will write back all of the blocks that have not been modified within the last 30 seconds.
 Note that a file may be opened and closed multiple times by the client before any data is sent to the server.